rogerjdeangelis/utl-cdisc-check-adam-table-mappings/README.md

-# utl-cdisc-check-adam-table-mappings
-Given production tables sdtm.dm, sdtm.vs and production adam sl check the mappings programatically
     %let pgm=utl-cdisc-check-adam-table-mappings;

     /*

-    Given production CDISC tables sdtm.dm, sdtm.vs and production adam sl check the mappings programatically.
+    Given production CDISC tables sdtm.dm, sdtm.vs and production ada adsl check the mappings od adsl programatically.
-    Thi is done using reverse engineering the mapping without using the specs.
+    This done using reverse engineering the mapping without using the specs.

     github
     https://tinyurl.com/mrf28b9j
     https://github.com/rogerjdeangelis/utl-cdisc-check-adam-table-mappings

-    You need  download this base64 encoded zip file and, run the macro at the end of this readme to decode.
+    You need  download this base64 encoded zip file and, run the macro at the end of this readme. https://github.com/rogerjdeangelis/utl-cdisc-check-adam-table-mappings/blob/main/smpFolDer.b64
-    Github does not work well with binary data. https://github.com/rogerjdeangelis/utl-cdisc-check-adam-table-mappings/blob/main/smpFolDer.b64

     and then run this to create the 7z zip file, then unzip for the package.

     %utl_b64decode(d:/smp/b64/smpFolDer.b64,d:/smp/zip/smp.7z);

-    The voodoo macro will provide the mappings.
+    The voodoo macro will provide the mappings see d:/smp/vdo/smp_010adsl_dm_vs.txt

     The macro can find